tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

 - **Murphy**

     Let me take two more minutes to quickly sync the latest progress on the v4.8.2 issues.
 Starting with the TIPs.
-The first two TIPs，TIP-833 ([#833](https://github.com/tronprotocol/tips/issues/833)) and TIP-836 ([#836](https://github.com/tronprotocol/tips/issues/836)) — Boson, what's the current status?
+The first two TIPs, TIP-833 ([#833](https://github.com/tronprotocol/tips/issues/833)) and TIP-836 ([#836](https://github.com/tronprotocol/tips/issues/836)) — Boson, what's the current status?

 - **Boson**